 Amethyst is durable, but gentle care keeps it beautiful.

-Lukewarm water, mild soap, a soft brush, rinse, and pat dry.
+Cleaning: Lukewarm water, mild soap, a soft brush, rinse, and pat dry.

-• Minimalist: simple amethyst pendant or studs
+- Minimalist: a simple amethyst pendant or studs

-• Intuitive vibe: amethyst talisman jewelry
+- Intuitive vibe: amethyst talisman jewelry with symbolic charms

-• Everyday wear: earrings for easy polish
+- Everyday wear: earrings for easy polish

-• Meaningful on a budget: glass birthstone jewelry in rich February purple
+- Meaningful on a budget: glass birthstone jewelry in rich February purple

 What is the February birthstone?